Java Heat: Plot

-Suspecting that Sultana was actually kidnapped rather than killed, Jake and Hashim meet the Sultan, who oddly avoids discussing the matter in front of his vizier.
+Suspecting that Sultana was kidnapped rather than killed, Jake and Hashim meet the Sultan, who oddly avoids discussing the matter in front of his vizier.
 The Sultan then slips Hashim a secret message requesting a private meeting.
-Later the Sultan meets Hashim and confides to him that Sultana was kidnapped and his throne is the ransom.
+Later, the Sultan meets Hashim and confides in him that Sultana was kidnapped and his throne is the ransom.
 The Sultan suspects his vizier is behind the plot.
 The vizier, however, learns about the meeting and a shoot-out ensues.
 Hashim and Jake manage to escape, but the Sultan is fatally wounded.

 Hashim and Jake intercept the vizier and his men at a bank as they are carting off the Sultan's royal jewelry.
 Hashim and Jake hide in a spa when Malik calls Hashim and threatens them.
 Hashim discovers Malik had intercepted his phone to reveal their location.
 Malik, who is outside, attacks Hashim and Jake with an RPG.
 In the ensuing chaos, Jake manages to save a royal jewel.
 As it turns out, Hashim's family is held captive in a van, and Malik and Achmed argue whether or not to set them free.
 In rage, Malik stabs Achmed.
 Disguised as paramedics, Jake and Hashim flee the site in an ambulance with a wounded Achmed inside.
 Before he dies, Achmed reveals where Hashim's family is being held captive.

 Jake and Hashim chase Malik through a Vesak ceremony at Borobudur temple.
-They rescue Sultana and Hashim's family from Malik, and subsequently kill him.
-Jake secretly switches the jewel held by Malik with the one in his possession.
+They rescue Sultana and Hashim's family from Malik and subsequently kill him.
+Jake secretly switches the jewel Malik holds with the one in his possession.

-Jake is at the airport where he returns the jewelry to Sultana, as Hashim watches.
-Jake then boards the plane to face a Court Martial in the U.S.
+Jake is at the airport, where he returns the jewelry to Sultana, as Hashim watches.
+Jake then boards the plane to face a Court Martial in the U.S. to face Charges of possibly desertion from the Marine Duty and Murder of Malik.